 Change-of-address information should be put in about a week before the move.
 Places to notify include:

 - Post office (This can be done online.
-They will forward mail for about a year.)
+The U.S. Postal Service will forward mail for about a year.)

 - Department of motor vehicles